martinohmann/vecmap-rs/README.md

 For key types that implement `Hash` and `Ord` consider using a map implementation with better performance such as [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) and [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html) from the standard library or popular alternatives like [`IndexMap`](https://docs.rs/indexmap/latest/indexmap/).

+## Cargo features

+The following features are available:

+* `serde`: Provides `Serialize` and `Deserialize` implementations for `VecMap`.
+  This feature is disabled by default.
+Enabling it will pull in `serde` as a dependency.

 ## License